What is the HLOOKUP Function?

 5. If the ‘row_index_num’ < 1, HLOOKUP would return #VALUE! error.
 If ‘row_index_num’ > number of columns in ‘table_array’, then it would give #REF! error.

 6. Remember HLOOKUP function in Excel can return only one value.
-This would be the first value n that would match the lookup value.
-What if there are few identical records in the table?
+This would be the first value n that matches the lookup value.
+What if there are a few identical records in the table?
 In that scenario, it is advisable to remove them or create a Pivot table and group them.
-The array formula can then be used on Pivot table to extract all duplicate values that are present in the lookup range.
+The array formula can then be used on the Pivot table to extract all duplicate values that are present in the lookup range.

 To learn more, launch our free Excel crash course now!